andyatkinson/blog/_posts/2019-07-26-web-application-performance-caching-scaling-overview.md

 comments: true
 ---

-This post describes some strategies to help improve performance problems in web applications.
-They were written with Ruby on Rails in mind, but are general techniques that could be applied to other language and framework environments.
+This post describes some strategies to help address performance problems in web applications.
+They were written with Ruby on Rails in mind, but are general techniques that can be applied to other language and framework environments.
 Let's dive in!

 #### Add Indexes